. . Components & Parts, Temperature Sensor . AM2302 DHT22 Digital Temperature Humidity Sensor Module Replace

 • Dimensions small size 15.1 x 25 x7.

-• Every sensor of this model is temperature compensated and calibrated in an accurate calibration chamber and the calibration coefficient is saved in the type of programme in OTP memory when the sensor is detecting, it will cite the coefficient from memory.
+• Every sensor of this model is temperature-compensated and calibrated in an accurate calibration chamber.
+The calibration coefficient is saved in the type of programme in OTP memory, and when the sensor detects something, it will cite the coefficient from memory.

 Note: AM2302 DHT22 Digital Temperature Humidity Sensor Module Replace is only a replacement module.

-Raspberry Pi Foundation What would you like to make today?
+tempero systems-Raspberry Pi Raspberry Pi Foundation: What would you like to make today?

 Arduino‘s mission is to enable anyone to enhance their lives through accessible electronics and digital technologies.

-Wikipedia is a free online encyclopedia created and edited by volunteers worldwide and hosted by the Wikimedia Foundation.
+tempero systems-Wikipedia Wikipedia is a free online Encyclopedia created and edited by volunteers worldwide and hosted by the Wikimedia Foundation.

 Notes:

-1. There may be slight size deviations due to manual measurement, different measuring methods and tools.
+1. There may be slight size deviations due to manual measurement and different measuring methods and tools.

-2. The picture may not reflect the actual colour of the item because of different photographing light, angles and display monitor.
+2. The picture may not reflect the actual colour of the item because of different photography lights, angles and display monitors.

 Weight 0.010 kg